Smriti347/Amazon_Sales_Analysis/README.md

 # Amazon_Sales_Analysis
-Analysis of Salse Data of Amazon Using Python
+Analysis of Sales Data of Amazon Using Python